Ralph Moody (writer): Biography

 After his father died, eleven-year-old Moody assumed the duties of the "man of the house".
-He and his sister Grace combined ingenuity with hard work in a variety of odd jobs, including starting a street baking business, to help their mother provide for their large family.
-The Moody clan returned to Boston some time after Charles's death, because Mary-Emma, Ralph's mother, was served a subpoena but did not want to appear in court against a man she believed to be innocent.
+He and his sister Grace combined ingenuity with very hard work in a variety of odd jobs, including starting a street baking business, to help their mother provide for their family.
+The Moody clan returned to Boston some time after Charles's death because Ralph's mother, was served a subpoena but did not want to appear in court against a man she believed to be innocent.
 Ralph, however, had difficulty readjusting.
-Following more than two times that he got his name in the local "bad boy book," most of which were false charges, he left the family home in Boston to live on his grandfather, Thomas Gould's farm in Lisbon Falls, Maine which is covered in the 1953 book, The Fields of Home.
+Following more than two times that he got his name in the local "bad boy book," most of which were false charges, he left the family home in Boston to live on his grandfather's farm in Lisbon Falls, Maine, which is covered in the 1953 book, The Fields of Home.
 Thomas Gould died in 1929.
 Ralph Moody's later books cover his subsequent travels through Arizona, New Mexico, Nebraska, and Kansas.
-He traveled west intending to end up in Littleton, Colorado before he succumbed to a diagnosed illness, diabetes.
-During this time, the books cover his experiences in the desert southwest and mid western US including stints as a bust sculptor, a horse rider doing "horse falls" for motion pictures, and a farm hand - turned owner – as he worked his way back toward Colorado while continuing to support his family financially.
+He traveled west, intending to end up in Littleton, Colorado, before he succumbed to a diagnosed illness, diabetes.
+His books cover his experience during this time in the desert southwest and mid-western US, including stints as a bust sculptor, a horse rider doing "horse falls" for motion pictures, and a farm hand - turned owner, as he worked his way back toward Colorado, while continuing to support his family financially.

-After four years of the roving life, he continued to remain in good health and decided the prognosis for his illness was wrong.
-According to the Littleton Colorado Chamber of Commerce, 'He married Edna Hudgins of Boston in 1922.
-Moving to Kansas City, MO, they had three children, Charles, Edna and Andrew, and Ralph began a career with the Procter & Gamble Company.
-Soon afterward, he left Procter & Gamble to become partners with a former client, B/G Foods, Inc., and moved his family to California.'
+After four years of the roving life, he remained in good health and decided the prognosis for his illness was wrong.
+According to the Littleton, Colorado Chamber of Commerce, he married Edna Hudgins of Boston in 1922.
+They moved to Kansas City, Missouri and had three children: Charles, Edna, and Andrew; and Ralph began a career with the Procter & Gamble Company.
+Soon afterward, he left Procter & Gamble to become partners with a former client, B/G Foods, Inc. He moved his family to California.'
 Moody's formal education was limited, but he had a lifelong interest in learning and self-education.
-At age 50, he enrolled in a writing class; this led to his first novel Little Britches, which led to a series covering his diverse boyhood and overcoming the rigors of growing up in the American West.
+At age 50, he enrolled in a writing class; this led to his first novel, Little Britches, which led to a series covering his diverse boyhood and overcoming the rigors of growing up in the American West.
 His books have been described as crude in the language of the times but are highly praised by his readership and have been in continuous publication since 1950.
 The "crude language" is solely used as an accurate portrayal of the common language of the times, being spoken by the real-life characters depicted in the books.

-In the early 1970s, Moody moved back to Massachusetts after his wife died.
-His mother, Mary Emma, was still living then, and she died in 1974 at the age of 102.
+In the early 1970s, after his wife died Moody moved back to Massachusetts.
+His mother, Mary Emma, was still living then.
+She died in 1974 at the age of 102.
 Ralph then lived with his younger sister, Elizabeth, in Shirley, Massachusetts, until his death on June 20, 1982.
 According to his Boston Globe obituary, published June 21, 1982, his death was on June 20, 1982.